jbqueru/stepback/AGPL_DETAILS.md

 # Whose notes are these

-I am Jean-Baptiste "JBQ" "Djaybee" Quéru, original author of the Vs Hive game, and these are my personal notes about the licensing constraints associated with that code.
+I am Jean-Baptiste "JBQ" "Djaybee" Queru, original coder of the StepBack demo, and these are my personal notes about the licensing constraints associated with that code.
 These notes might not (and probably do not) reflect the thoughts of other people who might have been involved in the code you